 Skip to main content

-DCDC has ambitious dreams.
-Our priorities revolve around developing the High Street and town centre, events and the environment.
-We also prioritise our heritage, promotion of Dingwall and community spirit.
+That's clearly a broad remit.
 The following projects are our current focus, with several more in the pipeline.
 We welcome suggestions at any time from the membership for new initiatives which would benefit the Dingwall community and fit with the company's range of charitable objectives.
+It is of course even more helpful when others volunteer alongside us to make more happen, faster.
+Please do get involved if you can.

 Image